Are Cortisone Injections For Bursitis The Best Option?

 The triangular fibrocartilage complex (TFCC) is made of tough fibrous tissue and cartilage and supports the joints between the two forearm bones, the radius and the ulna.
 The TFCC plays an essential role in moving the wrist, rotating the forearm, and supporting the forearm when gripping an object.

 - Type 1: A type 1 tear results from physical injury.
 Falling with an extended hand or overextending the wrist can cause a type 1 tear.

 - Type 2: A type 2 tear is a chronic tear.
 These tears may occur with aging or due to an underlying condition such as gout or rheumatoid arthritis.

 Symptoms of TFCC tears may include the following:

 Cortisone injections for the treatment of shoulder or hip bursitis or TFCC tears may decrease inflammation and speed up recovery time.
 There are risks associated with cortisone injections, including risk for infections, allergic relations, bleeding, and tendon rupture.
-A medical professional at Invigor Medicine is available to discuss the risks and benefits of both cortisone injections and BPC-157.

 While we strive to always provide accurate, current, and safe advice in all of our articles and guides, it’s important to stress that they are no substitute for medical advice from a doctor or healthcare provider.
 You should always consult a practicing professional who can diagnose your specific case.
 The content we’ve included in this guide is merely meant to be informational and does not constitute medical advice.